mudler/boson/README.md

 So at each commit the image take care to test *without* carrying the actual steps of the test in a yaml file (**for now**) but instead uses the container entrypoint.
 I still didn't implemented a yaml testing file definition, leaving the already-defined logic in the repos: This is to mean that if the repository already runs for example on drone.io, you can also call drone itself and leave the test logic to an another engine.

 This allows us to track also external github repository where we don't have permission to set a webhook, and simply creating a custom docker image to implement our testing logic against it.

+##### Use case: Setting up a Matter Buildbox that can commit automatically to overlays

+...